rani-abha/RTSP_Backend/README.md

 # Real-time Streaming Protocol (RTSP)

 > RTSP is a protocol for controlling servers that stream media over the Internet.
 It helps set up and manage connections between devices for audio and video streaming.
 With RTSP, media players and servers can talk to each other easily, so users can play, pause, change volume, and do other actions while streaming.
+For more information [RFC](https://www.ietf.org/rfc/rfc2326.txt).

 ####  How Does RTSP Work?